JonasGoebel/hsfd-cc-lost-deploy/README.md

 ## Scaling LOST

-The current setup runs all LOST services (frontend, backend, database, and Traefik) on a single VM.
+The current setup runs all LOST services (frontend, backend, database, and Traefik) in multiple docker containers inside a single VM.
 For higher loads or production deployments, you can scale in two ways:

-1. Horizontal Scaling (More Containers or VMs):
+1. Horizontal Scaling (more containers per service):

 - Add replicas for the backend service in compose.yaml: